-Gavin: Readers of TechSling are interested in how digital technology is changing the workplace, the consumer landscape, and the world around us.
+Finn: Readers of TechSling are interested in how digital technology is changing the workplace, the consumer landscape, and the world around us.
 Kaon Interactive has pioneered the transformation of sales and marketing engagement through innovations in interactive technologies and applications for global B2B brands.
 Just this year, in an effort to help those brands convey complex product and solution information more effectively, we extended our platform to allow for all applications to be experienced in augmented reality (AR) and virtual reality (VR).
 AR is the ability to insert digital objects into a camera view of the real world (think Pokémon Go), and VR is the exact opposite concept: immersing real people inside a completely digital environment.
 AR and VR are technologies that help companies amplify engagement with their customers.

 The launch of iOS 11 is a big deal for your company.
 Why?

-Gavin: Up until September, our augmented reality solution, Kaon AR®, was only available via Google Tango on Tango-enabled smartphones, such as the Lenovo Phab 2 Pro and ASUS ZenFone AR.
+Finn: Up until September, our augmented reality solution, Kaon AR®, was only available via Google Tango on Tango-enabled smartphones, such as the Lenovo Phab 2 Pro and ASUS ZenFone AR.
 Upon the launch Apple’s AR-enabled iOS 11 in September, the floodgates opened to allow Kaon AR to be used on Apple devices, allowing these solutions to become more universally accessible.
 Now 500+ million people can access these augmented reality applications on their smartphones and tablets, allowing more companies to showcase and communicate the value differentiation of their complex products.

 What are some other examples of companies using AR and VR?

-Gavin: From the consumer side, gaming is the most popular example of AR – everyone is familiar with the Pokémon Go craze, which was one of the first consumer examples of augmented reality that gained mass appeal.
+Finn: From the consumer side, gaming is the most popular example of AR – everyone is familiar with the Pokémon Go craze, which was one of the first consumer examples of augmented reality that gained mass appeal.

 While the corporate or enterprise side has lagged in broad adoption, the applications of AR in B2B companies are quite compelling.
 For example, companies are using AR to help field technicians service and repair equipment, by overlaying digital instructions in the camera view of the real equipment.
 Companies are using VR to train forklift operators, telecommunications engineers, and airline pilots.